How Much Does It Cost to Install Shoe Molding? [2025 Data]

 Geo Icon

 Subtle finishing details of your home give your space a polished look—and shoe molding is no exception.
 It hides the gap between your floor and baseboards, as the baseboard alone doesn’t often cover the seam.
-Installing shoe molding costs $4.25 per linear foot on average.
+Installing shoe molding costs $4 per linear foot on average, though it can range from as little as $1 per linear foot to as much as $8 per linear foot.
 The total cost depends on what type of molding you install and whether you do the work yourself.
 In this guide, we’ll provide a full breakdown of project costs based on key factors.

 Shoe mold versus quarter round visual comparison

-The cost to install shoe molding ranges from $2.00 to $6.25 per linear foot, depending on the type of shoe you choose and the labor costs.
+The total project cost to install shoe molding depends largely on the number of linear feet you install, as well as the type of shoe you choose and the labor costs.
 As you might guess, larger pieces of shoe molding will typically cost more because you’ll have higher material costs, and installing thicker, wider or more decorative pieces can drive up labor costs, as well.

 Shoe molding is usually between 1/2-inch and 3/4-inch thick, and it can range from 1/2-inch to 1-inch tall or more.